 Oh my God.

-You need to have some further for further further treatment.
+You need to have some further for further treatment.
 And I just said to her, it wasn’t in my lymph nodes and I’m not having any more treatment.
 And she just looked at me like I had two heads.
 And she said to me, Look, she said that we biopsied the lymph nodes.
-And so we’ll get those back and before the before going into surgery, it was in 21 of the 24 month plans, something like that.
-And, and the results came back and guess what?
+And so we’ll get those back and before going into surgery, it was in 21 of the 24-month plans, something like that.
+And, and the results came back, and guess what?

-Oh, it wasn’t in the near the lymph nodes.
+Oh, it wasn’t the near the lymph nodes.

 It wasn’t in when they thought,

 So it was a lesson to me to say, you need to follow your inner guidance and to trust that now I, you know, can’t change what’s happened and I don’t look back and have any regrets.
 And to some extent, I think I wouldn’t be able to share with others had I not had the experience that I’ve had,

 But where I haven’t followed it and what’s been the repercussion and the Other thing I remembered about that time is so after I had had the operation and I’m in my hospital bed and I’m feeling pretty down and out about myself I was wrapped up like a mummy and I had all these drips coming out of different areas drainage tube, so I kinda looked a bit like one of those sculptures, inch installation sculptures, you know, and I’m lying, they’re all wrapped up like this.

 And feeling really down that I’d actually been through this and, and, and, and kind of feeling like, I wish I was dead because I don’t feel so bad.
 Yeah.
 And the next minute I hear this little girl’s voice coming down the corridors and it was my grandparents are sorry, my parents had brought my little daughter Audrey, who was three and I started to get really matched, you know,

 Brigette Sigley 48:00